Code-Institute-Submissions/MS1-MiracleFromSoul/README.md

 - ### Regular Visitor Goals
     1. As a Regular Visitor, I want to be able to navigate the website with ease
     2. As a Regular Visitor, I want to be able to navigate all of this application's features.
-    3. As a Regular Visitor, I want to find out about the artist, who they are and what inspires them, know they story.
+    3. As a Regular Visitor, I want to find out about the artist, who they are and what inspires them, know their story.
     4. As a Regular Visitor, I want to see artist's work.

 - ### Commercial Visitor Goals